Graduate Admission Requirements

-Transfer and Second Bachelor's students: Effective January 22, 2018, all international, post-secondary transcripts from a non-U.S. institution must be submitted directly to one of the following four approved evaluation services for a detailed, course by course report, including copies of the transcripts submitted.
+Effective January 22, 2018, all post-secondary transcripts from non-U.S. institutions must be submitted directly to one of the following four approved evaluation services for a detailed, course by course report.
 Applicants should allow 2–6 weeks for the evaluation to be completed.

 - Educational Credential Evaluators (ECE)

 - Educational Perspectives (EP)

 - Course-by-course evaluation

 - Course analysis evaluation